How to teach students to find text evidence

 For grades three and up, students will be asked a third, open-ended question in the Break It Down Activity.
 They will be asked to explain how the evidence they selected supported the answer they chose.
 This is an opportunity for students to synthesize what they learned and practice making their own argument grounded in citiation evidence.

 For example, in the lesson on the Pea Island Lifesavers, students are asked to make an inference about the video they just watched through a multiple-choice question.
 After making their selection, they’re asked to find a clip or textual evidence, in the video that supports the answer they chose.
 Then comes the final open-ended question: “How does the clip you chose support the inference you made?”
-The Break It Down activity invites students to do more than just analyze the video.
-Through the sequence of a multiple-choice question, the evidence selection tool, and an open-ended question, students test their knowledge, support their response with evidence and explain how the evidence supports their response all in one activity—a deep engagement with a Flocabulary video as a text.
+When searching for examples of citing evidence, the Break It Down activity invites students to do more than just analyze the video.
+Through the sequence of a multiple-choice question, the evidence selection tool, and an open-ended question, students test their knowledge, support their response with evidence, and explain how the evidence supports their response all in one activity—a deep engagement with a Flocabulary video as a text.

 Use Flocabulary to accelerate student comprehension